Democratic Left Alliance (Poland)

 The Democratic Left Alliance (Sojusz Lewicy Demokratycznej) was a social-democratic political party in Poland.
-It was formed in 9 July 1991 as an electoral alliance of centre-left parties, and became a single party on 15 April 1999.
+It was formed on 9 July 1991 as an electoral alliance of centre-left parties, and became a single party on 15 April 1999.
 It was the major coalition party in Poland between 1993 and 1997, and between 2001 and 2005, with four Prime ministers coming from the party: Józef Oleksy, Włodzimierz Cimoszewicz, Leszek Miller and Marek Belka.
 It then faded into opposition, overshadowed by the rise of Civic Platform and Law and Justice.

-In February 2020, the party initiated a process to absorb the Spring party, choosing the name New Left (Nowa Lewica), and changing to a more modern logo.
+In February 2020, the party initiated a process to merge with the Spring party, choosing the name New Left (Nowa Lewica), and changing to a more modern logo.

 The party was a member of the Party of European Socialists and Progressive Alliance.

 History

 Ideology and support patterns

 The party can be classified as centre-left.
 However, during the 1990s, it managed to attract voters from the pro-market and even right-wing camp.
 The main support for SLD came from middle-rank state sector employees, retired people, former communist Polish United Workers Party (PZPR) and All-Poland Alliance of Trade Unions (OPZZ) members and those who were unlikely to be frequent church-goers.
 The core of the coalition (Social Democracy of the Republic of Poland) rejected concepts such as lustration and de-communization, supported a parliamentarian regime with only the role of an arbiter for the president and criticized the right-wing camp for the introduction of religious education into school.
 The ex-communists criticized the economic reforms, pointing to the high social costs, without negating the reforms per se.